-We have audited, in accordance with Philippine Standards on Auditing, the separate financial statements of Ginebra San Miguel Inc. (the "Company"), as at and for the year ended December 31, 2022, on which we have rendered our report dated April 4, 2023.
+We have audited, in accordance with Philippine Standards on Auditing, the separate financial statements of Ginebra San Miguel Inc. (the "Company"), as at and for the years ended December 31, 2023 and 2022, on which we have rendered our report dated April 8, 2024.

-Our audit was made for the purpose of forming an opinion on the separate financial statements of the Company taken as a whole.
+Our audits were made for the purpose of forming an opinion on the separate financial statements of the Company taken as a whole.
 The supplementary information in the Reconciliation of Retained Earnings Available for Dividend Declaration is the responsibility of the Company's management.